 The Bedford Garden Club Scholarship Committee is honored to present their choices for our 2018 Scholarships of $1,000 each.
 Five highly qualified applicants were considered.
-Recipients are Rachelle Chao and Lexia Cicone.
+Recipients are Rachelle Shao and Lexia Cicone.

 Rachelle has chosen to study environmental science at Brown University and to research the links between human actions and the environment, working to ensure a comfortable future for everyone around the earth.
 Also an accomplished artist, she finds it is important to preserve the natural beauty that inspires her.
 “I want to continue making art